What We Do

 Youth Risk Behavior Survey (YRBS)

-The YRBS is used to collect and explore high-risk and protective behaviors of adolescents.
-The results assist the WYC in responding to a range of youth-focused issues and serve as the foundation for community-wide prevention efforts.
+The YRBS is used to collect data on the high-risk behaviors of adolescents and explore what protective factors they may or may not be utilizing- or know about.
+These results assist WYC [and W2B2] to respond to the range of youth-focused issues addressed in the YRBS and serve as the foundation for community-wide prevention efforts.
 Results are compiled into an annual report and distributed throughout the community.
 Find out more>>

 Parent & Youth Workshops

-The WYC hosts educational workshops designed to provide information, skills, and resources about issues that are important to Watertown families.
+WYC hosts educational workshops designed to provide information, skills, and resources about issues that are important to Watertown families.
 Past workshops have featured field experts on internet safety/cyber bullying; parent & child communication; and adolescent brain development.

 Media & Social Marketing